My Main Page with Links to My Other

 argues that we should often re-evaluate, find better commitments, and get rid

 of misplaced guilt.
-“Keeping my options open” is sometimes code for making
+“Keeping my options open” is often code for making

-halfhearted efforts toward the options I supposedly committed to.
+halfhearted efforts toward the options supposedly committed to.
 Never doing

-more than toying with life roles is a disgrace to myself.
+more than toying with life roles is a disgrace to self.
 We should make worthy

 commitments despite uncertainty.